department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits.md

 ###### What if VA needs more information?

-- VA may reach out on your behalf to other governmental agencies, such as the Department of Defense, for records.
+- We may reach out on your behalf to other governmental agencies, such as the Department of Defense, for records.
-- If VA needs more medical information, it may ask you to provide it.
-VA may also schedule an examination for you to assess the disabilities you claimed.
+- If we need more medical information, we may ask you to provide it.
+We may also schedule a doctor's visit to assess the disabilities you claimed.

-**Note:**  VA may schedule you for one or more examinations based on the number and type of disabilities claimed, such as joint, lung, or mental conditions.
+**Note:**  We may schedule you for 1 or more exams based on the number and type of disabilities claimed, such as joint, lung, or mental conditions.

 ###### Do I need to do anything while I’m waiting?

-Other than attend scheduled examinations, you don't need to do anything else unless VA sends you a letter saying it needs more information.
+No. You don't need to do anything else unless we send you a letter asking for more information.
+Just be sure not to miss any scheduled doctor's exams.

 </div>